adelarja/encode-solidity-bootcamp/weekend_project_4/resources/README.md

 # Quick explanation

-At the beginning, vote and delegate were implemented to be invoked using the backend.
+At the beginning, vote, delegate and grantRole were implemented to be invoked using the backend.
 After that, we realized that in that way, only 1 private key would be able to vote if the backend is deployed in a server.
-For that, we decided to use wagmi to call the vote/delegate votes.
+For that, we decided to use wagmi to call the vote/delegate/granRole functions.
 Furthermore, we kept the API endpoints for educational purposes.

 We could do the same with:
-* Mint function
 * Tokenized Ballot Deployment function
-* Grant Role function

 # API deployment